dipsbc/HallField-MMS-Analysis/README.md

 - Figures used in the GRL paper

 ## Folder Structure
-- `data/` – NetCDF and CSV data files
+- `data/` – CDF files
-- `code/` – Python analysis scripts
+- `code/` – Jupyter Notebook analysis scripts
-- `figures/` – Output plots
+          - Latex code to generate Figure 1 of manuscript

 ## Citation
 Please cite this archive as: